Stop Your Sobbing: The Pretenders version

-In 1979, the Pretenders released their version of "Stop Your Sobbing" on their self-titled debut album.
+In January 1979, the Pretenders released their version of "Stop Your Sobbing" as their first single.
+The track would be included on their self-titled debut album, released a year later, which reached no.1 in the UK and the Top Ten in the US.
 Pretenders frontwoman Chrissie Hynde had been a longtime Kinks fan and suggested the band try the song.
 She explained, "I pulled it out of the air when we were in rehearsals, surprised that no one had heard it before".
 Ray Davies and Hynde eventually met at a New York club in 1980, beginning a relationship which eventually resulted in the birth of a child.

 The Pretenders' version of "Stop Your Sobbing" was one of three demos given to Nick Lowe and became the A-side for the first single the band released.
 After this recording, Lowe abandoned the fledgling group claiming that the band was "not going anywhere".
 Lowe recalled of the experience:

 Chrissie and I were friends before that.
 She asked me to produce her group because her guitar player, Jimmy Honeyman-Scott, was a fan of mine.
 He liked Rockpile, which I was in by that time.
 Anyway, it shows what I knew – I didn't really think Chrissie's songs were very good.
 But she kept going on with me about making a record with her, with her new group.
 And she sent me a tape.
 The one song that jumped out at me was this Kinks song, the one cover song that she wanted to do, 'Stop Your Sobbing.'
 I thought it was so fantastic.
 So I said, 'I'll definitely do that one.'

-Despite Lowe's skepticism, the single made the Top 40, reaching number 34 in the UK.
-It didn't perform quite as well in the US, reaching number 65 on the Billboard Hot 100.
+Despite Lowe's skepticism, the single made the UK Top 40, reaching number 34 and became the first of more than a dozen UK Top 40 hits for the band.
+It also afforded the band their first studio appearance on Top of the Pops in February 1979.
+It didn't perform quite as well in the US, reaching number 65 on the Billboard Hot 100, but was the first of ten Billboard Hot 100 hits for the band.

 This was one of many songs initially recorded by the Kinks that were covered by other bands during the late seventies and early eighties.
 Others include the version of "David Watts" recorded by the Jam, "The Hard Way" by the Knack, and "I Go to Sleep", an unreleased track written by Ray Davies, which, like "Stop Your Sobbing", was covered by the Pretenders.